openshift-labs/learn-katacoda/middleware/serverless/02-serving.md

-At the end of this chapter you will be able to  deploy your very first application as Knative service using OpenShift Serverless.
+At the end of this chapter you will be able to  deploy your very first application as an OpenShift Serverless Service.

 ## Explore the Service

 Before you deploy the serverless service, let us take a moment to understand its structure

 Open the file **/root/serverless/basics/service.yaml** `/root/serverless/basics/service.yaml`{{open}}